steff880/MS4-theDOM/docs/TESTING.md

     - Pass

+### Shopping Bag

+- Confirm that when there are no courses in the shopping bag, visiting the Shopping Bag page displays a message saying "Your bag is empty" and there is a Keep Shopping Button, which navigates to Courses page
+    - Pass

+- Confirm quantities updated by clicking **Update**

+    - Pass

+- Confirm line items can be removed by clicking the **Remove**

+    - Pass

+- Confirm 10% discount is applied to orders over $30

+    - Pass

+- Confirm that if a course was removed from shopping bag, a toast message appears informing the user that it has been removed from the bag

+    - Pass

 ## Known Issues

  When initially planing for MS4 did not realize that, when I create a site about web dev courses, it will not be a good idea to let users choose quantity that is greater than 1.